 Christ on earth.
 So interconnected are the intermediate state and premillennialism, Hill argues, that when an author alleges that the disembodied saint actually goes to heaven, that author cannot at the same time hold to premillennialism.
 Then, by demonstrating that Ignatius, Clement, Polycarp, and others did, in fact, teach that departed spirits go to heaven, these writers must be placed on the non-premillennial side of the evidential scale.
-These, then, are the orthodox Christians identified by Justin and Irenaeus as those holding a different view of the millennium than they.
-The resulting narrative, then, is not necessarily that the earliest Christians were amillennial instead of premillennial, but that the earliest post-apostolic Christians had a diversity of millennial views held for a number of reasons.
+These, then, are the orthodox Christians identified by Justin and Irenaeus as those holding a different view of the millennium than they.15 The resulting narrative, then, is not necessarily that the earliest Christians had a diversity of millennial views held for a number of reasons.
 It is up to the modern biblical scholar and theologian to determine which early view best reflects the teaching of the Old and New Testaments.

-Though Hill's thesis had gone virtually unchallenged for some time, some patristic scholars have recently countered it.
-In a 2020 article, Craig Blaising concluded that Hill "has failed to demonstrate a logical, necessary connection between chiliasm and a subterranean descent of Christian souls at death....
-It is not the case that the two were so conceptually linked that the appearance of one doctrine necessarily implies the other."
-And in 2023, Paul Hartog also challenged Hill's thesis and pointed out several methodological and evidential inconsistencies:
+Though Hill's thesis had gone virtually unchallenged for some time, some patristic scholars have recently countered it.16 In a 2020 article, Craig Blaising concluded that Hill "has failed to demonstrate a logical, necessary connection between chiliasm and a subterranean descent of Christian souls at death....
+It is not the case that the two were so conceptually linked that the appearance of one doctrine necessarily implies the other."17 And in 2023, Paul Hartog also challenged Hill's thesis and pointed out several methodological and evidential inconsistencies: